sagivba/sagiv-barhoom.me/_posts/2023-01-04-oracle_partitions_tables_3.md

     - Prefixed means that the partition key columns are included in the index definition, but the index definition is not limited to including the partitioning keys only.

-    - Bitmap indexes become local partitioned indexes, regardless whether they are prefixed or not.
+    - Bitmap indexes become local partitioned indexes, regardless of whether they are prefixed or not.
       Bitmap indexes must always be local partitioned indexes.

 *The conversion operation cannot be performed if there are domain indexes.*

-## offline covertion to partition table:
+## offline conversion to partition table:

 1. Create a new partitioned table using the CREATE TABLE statement.
 2. Use the SELECT INTO statement to insert the data from the non-partitioned table into the partitioned table.